pschan-gh/cranach/README.md

    * A significant portion of the frontend is devoted to presenting slideshows.

 The project currently works on browsers with XSLTProcessor support, such as Chrome, Safari, and Firefox.

+For a demonstration of Cranach in action, see: https://www.math.cuhk.edu.hk/~pschan/cranach/?xml=content/math2070/201819t2/weeks1-13.xml